texfaq/texfaq.github.io/FAQ-latexqual.md

-programming errors, you should not forget that they are merely commenting on _style_; don't assume that a [`nag`](https://ctan.org/pkg/nag) error is going to damn your code&nbsp;&mdash; rather, note the issue and try to train your fingers not to do the same ''next time''.
+programming errors, you should not forget that they are merely commenting on _style_; don't assume that a [`nag`](https://ctan.org/pkg/nag) error is going to damn your code&nbsp;&mdash; rather, note the issue and try to train your fingers not to do the same "next time".

-The `lacheck` program analyses your source and comments on it; its view of what is ''bad'' is _very_ subjective (the documentation says), but it can be useful.
+The `lacheck` program analyses your source and comments on it; its view of what is "bad" is _very_ subjective (the documentation says), but it can be useful.